clartaq/cwiki/resources/private/md/Other_Wiki_Software.md

 author: CWiki
 title: Other Wiki Software
 date: 2017-10-10T13:20:24.000-04:00
-modified: 2018-06-28T18:02:19.450-04:00
+modified: 2018-12-05T17:44:34.237-05:00
 tags:
   - alternatives
+  - note-taking software
   - wiki software
 ---

-Here are some other wikis that I find interesting.
+Here are some other wikis (and note-taking apps and personal knowledge bases) that I find interesting.
 Some of these are quite mature and very polished.
 Each has an opinionated approach to information management that works very smoothly when used as intended.
 Of course, each is missing something that I want.
 Otherwise, I would not have found it necessary to write CWiki.

 These wiki programs are all open source and under active development, as this is written (Autumn 2017).
 I encourage you to visit the home page of each of these projects and see what you think.